Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-How to say “Hello” or “Hi” in Portuguese: The Basic Greetings
+Basic Ways to Say “Hello” or “Hi” in Portuguese

 Olá — Hello